-At the same time, your selections indicate something very interesting.
-There is a part of you that actually finds uncertainty exciting!
+YOUR SMI RESPONSES INDICATE THAT you that find uncertainty exciting!

 You enjoy the fact that reality presents you with plenty of unknowns.
 This personal preference is expressed in your actions.

 You are comfortable when you can contribute by putting your "creative hat" on, and being playful by not preemptively censoring your ideas.
 You have a good tolerance of the uncertainty of not knowing how something can work out.
 You are able to live with a certain degree of risk-taking.
 What a valuable asset for these times!